Developer Guide

 Only one

-can be chosen to filter by.
-Future improvements may include searching from more than onePREFIX
+PREFIXcan be chosen to filter by.
+Future improvements may include searching from more than onePREFIX.
+Example:find o/19 n/John a/Lorong.

 Add a product to menu feature